nanoporetech/ts-runtime-typecheck/README.md

 - Add: `makeStrictPartial` for converting `Partial<T>` to `StrictPartial`.
 - Add: types `StrictPartial` and `FuzzyPartial`, variants of the inbuilt `Partial` type.
 - Add: type `StrictRequired`, variant of `Required`.

+### 2.1.1

+- Fix: incorrect constraint on `makeStrictPartial` prevented passing in non-indexable instances.